My Plantiful Cooking

 What does it taste like?

-Barley water is pretty bland with a mild nutty and earthy taste without flavorings.
+Barley water is mild in taste and is slightly nutty and earthy on its own.
 Hence, sweeteners and flavorings like fruit juices are often added to flavor this drink.

 🍽More vegan Asian recipes